Haenes/bugtracker-old/INSTALL.md

  }
 ```

-7) Create .env file in app folder (BugTracker/app): email settings required to send emails for user registration and password reset
+6) Create .env file in app folder (BugTracker/app): email settings required to send emails for user registration and password reset
-8) Do migrations: python3 manage.py migrate
+7) Do migrations: `python3 manage.py migrate`
-9) Create a superuser:  python3 manage.py createsuperuser
+8) Create a superuser:  `python3 manage.py createsuperuser`
+9) Also, if you want to run tests, you can enter (in BugTracker/app): `python3 manage.py test bugtracker/tests --keepdb --verbosity 2`
-10) After that, you can run server:  python3 manage.py runserver
+10) After that, you can run server:  `python3 manage.py runserver`

 <h3>.env file example:</h3>